31 Signs You’re Financially Stable

 I believe this is the most important part of being financially stable.
 Before we reached a moderate level of financial stability I couldn’t sleep at night.
 I was worried about how we would handle an emergency.
 I was fearful about our retirement.
 Now, there’s a peace of mind where there used to be unease.
 Peace of mind is a huge indicator of being financially stable.

 According to Edmunds.com, more than 60 percent of car loans are over five years in length.
 A financially stable person sees cars as a depreciating asset and thus believes it is senseless to owe more than a car is worth.

 This doesn’t necessarily mean you don’t have a car payment (though I don’t plan on ever having one again), but it means you don’t extend the car loan for so long that you owe more than it’s worth.

 A financially stable person smiles at the future.
 They’re excited for the opportunities and what they may bring about.
 Financial instability, on the other hand, stokes fear about what retirement may look like or if you’ll be free of debt.

 Attacking debt is the top goal of those seeking financial stability.
 Debt enslaves you to someone/something else and restricts freedom.
 A financially stable person has a plan to kill debt or is already debt free.

 Many financially sound people do one thing really well – they live on less than they make.
 This is by no means scientific, but I’d say saving at least half of your income is a good goal to build from.
 It can even be done on a variable income, so it’s possible in many situations.

 You Track Your Spending in Some Fashion

 Budgets don’t work for everyone.
 That doesn’t mean you don’t track your spending.
-Being financially sound means you know where your money is going and how it is working for you.
+Being financially stable means you know where your money is going and how it is working for you.
 If tracking your spending is overwhelming, try a free tool like Personal Capital to get started.

 You Can Handle Large Purchases